GanchengZhu/DataQualityWithEyeLink/readme.md

 I hope this message finds you well.

-My name is [Your Name], and I am a [student/researcher] at [Your Affiliation].
+My name is [Your Name], and I am a [student or researcher] at [Your Affiliation].
 I am writing to request the Smartphone Eye Tracking SDK.

 I assure you that I will use this model solely for academic and research purposes and will not utilize it for commercial activities or share it with others.

 Thank you for considering my request.
-I look forward to receiving access to the model.
+I look forward to receiving access to the SDK.

 Best regards,
 [Your Name]